uea-teaching/audio-visual-2021/lectures/visual-speech.md

 # Speech Production

+in a visual context

 ## Speech Production {data-auto-animate="true"}

-Speech can be regarded as a filtering process.
+Speech can be regarded as a _filtering_ process.

 ::: incremental